Robert is an anatomy professor at Benedictine University in Lisle, IL.

 Middle Compartment - 3-4 muscles

 The deep transverse perineus, external urethral sphincter, and anal sphincter lie in this compartment.
 The compressor urethrae muscle also resides in this compartment in females.
-Note that Gray's Anatomy for Students and Gray's Basic Anatomy call this compartment the deep perineal pouch.
+Note that Gray's Basic Anatomy call this compartment the deep perineal pouch.

 - Deep transverse perineus: lies deep to the superficial transverse perineus muscle, running from the ischial ramus to the perineal body in the middle compartment.
 Like other perineal structures, it is innervated by S2 to S4 fibers of the pudendal nerve.
 Like the overlying superficial transverse perineus muscle, it stabilizes the position of the perineal body.